japlscript/japlscript/README.md

 </project>
 ```

-Note that the main class for scripting additions is not named `Application.class`,
+Note that typically the main class for an application is aptly named `Application.class`.
-but `ScriptingAddition.class`.
+For scripting additions that is not the case—they are called `ScriptingAddition.class`
+instead.

 ## Usage